Member Berries: Plot

 A girls' volleyball match in the South Park gymnasium is massively attended by the townspeople.
 The vast majority are there to see how many of the players will sit down during the national anthem to protest a misogynist Internet troll known as Skankhunt42 on their school's message boards, and Randy Marsh has placed a bet.
 Meanwhile, Congress decides that "The Star-Spangled Banner" needs a reboot to fix the division caused by the protests, and turns to J. J. Abrams for help.

-Randy later assures a Gallup pollster that his family will vote for the "turd sandwich instead of the giant douche" much to Sharon's annoyance.
+Randy later assures a Gallup pollster that his family will vote for the "turd sandwich instead of the giant douche" much to Stan's annoyance.
 Stressed by the political climate, Stephen Stotch recommends eating a superfruit called "member berries" to relax.
-The member berries, which are small purple berries that utter nostalgic phrases, initially relax Randy, but he is shocked when the berries suddenly start spouting overtly political talking-points with a heavy conservative bent, reminiscing about the Reagan Era, when there "weren't so many Mexicans", and when gay marriage was not legal, so he stops eating them.
+The member (i.e. remember) berries, which are small purple berries that utter nostalgic phrases, initially relax Randy, but he is shocked when the berries suddenly start spouting overtly political talking-points with a heavy conservative bent, reminiscing about the Reagan Era, when there "weren't so many Mexicans", and when gay marriage was not legal, so he stops eating them.